christofluethi/MusicLibraryChecker/README.md

 ```

 ## Available Checks
-* Artwork Check - Check if every file has the id3 cover tag set
+* ArtworkCheck - Check if every file has the id3 cover tag set
+* TrackNumberCheck - Check if every file has the tracknumbers set
+* ID3v2Check - Check if every file has the id3v2 tags set